-Prescribing of medicines following assessment or treatment by a Private doctor or consultant
+Prescribing of medicines following assessment or treatment by a private doctor or consultant

-· The GP or nurse prescriber has not had adequate communication from the private doctor or consultant to explain the reasons why you need the medicine.
+- We have not had adequate communication from the private doctor or consultant to explain the reasons why you need the medicine.

-· The medicine is not licensed or is being used outside of its license use in the UK.
+- The medicine is not licensed or is being used outside of its license use in the UK.

-· The use of the medicine is not in line with national or local prescribing guidelines.
+- The use of the medicine is not in line with national or local prescribing guidelines.